jaxbot/club/_src/workshops/05-vim-workshop.md

 * `k` Move Cursor Up
 * `l` Move Cursor Right

-Try these movment keys out in your current window.
-Next we'll use these keys to navigate through a maze.
+We'll use these keys to navigate through a maze.
 Open the practice text file in vim with

 * `vim vim_practice.txt`